PayString/rfcs/src/spec/payid-easy-checkout.md

 Given the ability to assign arbitrary metadata to a PayID as defined in [PayID-Discovery][], there is an opportunity to standardize the set of interactions between merchant and payer, specifically the process by which a merchant directs a payer to their digital wallet to complete a payment.
-We believe this protocol will enable an improved paying experience by reducing the number of steps a payer must take to complete a transaction.
+The intention of this protocol is to enable an improved paying experience by reducing the number of steps a payer must take to complete a transaction.

 PayID Easy Checkout also limits the engineering effort needed to implement the protocol.